Karasp1980/torjagerillustration/README.md

 #### The about section presents a short presentation of the illustrator including education and experience.

 ### Gallery
 #### The gallery section is an important part of a freelance illustrators website and should present a variety of work/styles and give the viewer a sence of what style and pictures could be expected.
-It is presented with different styles of pictures; from book-covers to sketches and also images from books.
+Both regarding job enquieries but also for viewers to get a glance of the style to expect when reading the books.
+The gallery is presented with different styles of pictures; from book-covers to sketches and also images from books.

 ### Contact
 #### The contact section should make it easy to contact the illustrator and includes a contact-form where you could send a message.
 The background-image also has a zoom-effect in order to get an animation feeling.